uoou/uoou.github.io/_posts/2016-01-09-changing-faces-of-britain's-natives.md

 published: true
 author: sjcook
 image: cook_header.jpg
-description: Gollum, Bilbo Baggins and Edwardian prehistoric studies.
+description: How Gollum and Bilbo Baggins emerged out of the late-Victorian discovery of prehistory.
 ---